hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 Rape and sexual assault has the least reported and unreported victimizations and the least number of victimizations of any violent crime in the NCVS.

-### Why is the number of rape and sexual assault victimizations low in comparison to other violent crimes if "[Rape Culture is Real](http://time.com/40110/rape-culture-is-real/)"?
+### Why is the number of rape and sexual assault victimizations low in comparison to other violent crimes if "[Rape Culture is Real][rape-culture]"?

 >"[Nearly 1 in 5 women (18.3%) and 1 in 71 men (1.4%) in the United States have been raped at some time in their lives, including completed forced penetration, attempted forced penetration, or alcohol/drug facilitated completed penetration.][nisvs1]"